a-aznar/canvas-assignments-timeline-extension/README.md

 ## Acknowledgements

-This project utilizes the framework from the `React TypeScript Chrome Extension` project.
+This project utilizes the framework from the [React TypeScript Chrome Extension](https://github.com/yosevu/react-content-script) project.
+And the adaptation of [vis-timeline for React](https://github.com/razbensimon/react-vis-timeline).
+Also uses [Canvas LMS API](https://canvas.utwente.nl/doc/api/index.html).
+Docs can be found there.